clj-easy/graal-docs/README.md

 ### Runtime Evaluation

 A natively compiled application cannot use Clojure's `eval` to evaluate Clojure code at runtime.
-If you want to dynamically evaluate Clojure code from you natively compiled app, consider using [SCI, the Small Clojure Interpreter](https://github.com/borkdude/sci).
+If you want to dynamically evaluate Clojure code from your natively compiled app, consider using [SCI, the Small Clojure Interpreter](https://github.com/borkdude/sci).

 ### Reflection